Chevrolet Stovebolt engine: 261

 In 1954, a 260.9 CID truck engine was introduced as an optional Jobmaster engine for heavy-duty trucks.
 This engine was very similar to the 235 engine, except for a different block casting with a larger piston bore of 3+3/4 in, two extra coolant holes (in the block and head) between three paired (siamesed) cylinders, and a slightly higher lift camshaft.
 This engine was offered as a step up from the 235 starting in 1954.
 It was offered in parallel with the GMC V6 engine in 1960 until 1963, when it was discontinued.
 The 261 US truck engine had mechanical lifters and was available from 1954 to 1962.

 The 235 and 261 truck engines were also used by GMC Truck of Canada (GMC truck 6-cylinder engines were also used in Canada).
-The 1955–1962 Canadian full-size Pontiac car had a standard 261-cubic-inch engine that had hydraulic lifters.
+The 1955–1962 full-size Canadian Pontiac car had a standard 261-cubic-inch engine that had hydraulic lifters.
 This engine was not sold in the US, but was very similar to the US truck 261.

 The 261 engines were also used in light trucks and the Chevrolet Veraneio from 1958 to 1979 in Brazil.
-Produced 148hp.
+Produced 148 hp.